+Verbal Attack Patterns.
 Last week at the Y I met a woman named Laura.
-We struck up a conversation, and among other things Laura mentioned she’d begun to do tai chi again after a thirty-year hiatus.
+We struck up a conversation.
+Among other things Laura mentioned she’d begun to do tai chi again.
+After a thirty-year hiatus.

-She told me how she didn’t like her tai chi teacher of thirty years ago and hadn’t found another class in the meantime.
+She told me how she didn’t like her tai chi teacher of thirty years ago.
+And how she hadn’t found another class in the meantime.
 She went on to say, “That teacher thirty years ago was strange.
 It was like she didn’t want beginners.
 I was a beginner.
 When I came to class for my third time, the teacher looked at me and said, ‘Oh, look, she even bought tai chi shoes.’
 After that I didn’t go back.”

 Normally I don’t get into big discussions of verbal behavior with people I meet for the first time.
 But this “Oh, look, she even bought tai chi shoes” was too juicy for me to pass up.
-Laura was clearly hurt by the teacher’s comment and rather bewildered by it, since she mentioned it to a perfect (but sympathetic) stranger thirty years after the fact.
+The teacher had clearly hurt Laura, but Laura couldn’t quite say why.
+It also clearly continued to affect her, since she mentioned it to me, a complete (but sympathetic) stranger, thirty years after the fact.

 I told her that I’m a linguist.
-I mentioned Suzette Elgin’s The Gentle Art of Verbal Self-Defense, and I pointed out to Laura that she had been the victim of a Verbal Attack Pattern (VAP), such as Elgin describes them.
+I mentioned Suzette Elgin’s The Gentle Art of Verbal Self-Defense.
+And I pointed out to Laura that she had been the victim of one of the Verbal Attack Patterns Elgin describes.

 Here’s a VAP group: